 Aline Reynolds is a Harvard University and Columbia University graduate with diverse work experience in urban planning and more than five years of experience in print and digital journalism.
-She was raised on Long Island, N.Y. and moved to New York City for college, where she has resided for more than a decade.
+She was raised on Long Island, N.Y. and moved to New York City for college, where she has resided for several years.

-With a unique dual skillset, Aline plans, and/or writes about, revitalization efforts of urban and regional areas, including projects aimed at improving public transportation, open space, and infrastructure.
+With a unique dual skill set, Aline writes about, and helps to plan, revitalization efforts of urban and regional areas, including projects aimed at improving public transportation, open space, and infrastructure.

 It was this fascinating subject matter that sparked Aline’s interest in urban planning and design.
 In 2014, she moved to Cambridge, M.A. to pursue a master’s degree in city planning.
 She graduated from Harvard University’s Graduate School of Design with a Master in Urban Planning (M.U.P.) and a dual concentration in transportation/infrastructure planning and environmental planning, two facets of the discipline that especially interest her.

-Aline continues to have an interdisciplinary career interest in urban planning and writing.
+Aline continues to pursue an interdisciplinary career in urban planning and urban affairs writing.
 She dreams of a better future for Northeast U.S. cities — which have great potential, and need, for sustainable buildings and streets, multimodal transit, and pedestrian connectivity.